JetBrains/Qodana/topics/inspection-profiles.md

 You can configure inspection profiles using two formats:

-* [YAML format](custom-profiles.md) is available starting from version 2023.2 of %product%
+* [YAML format](custom-profiles.md) is available starting from version 2023.2 of %instance%
 * [XML format](custom-xml-profiles.md) can be used as an alternative to YAML